We both buy and sell antiques & collectibles. We

 that is if you can find what you are looking for.

-new format of Buy It Now for the most part is a giant time waster as you have to
+alternate format of Buy It Now is for the most part a giant time waster as you have to

 wade through page after page of overpriced unsalable garbage

 offered for prices never seen in the past, and that will never